Apostolique/Apos.Input/docs/getting-started.md

 ## Static usage

-If you don't want to setup anything, you can use `KeyboardCondition`, `GamePadCondition`, and `MouseCondition` statically.
+If you don't want to instantiate anything, you can use `KeyboardCondition`, `GamePadCondition`, and `MouseCondition` statically.

 ```csharp
 if (KeyboardCondition.Pressed(Keys.Space) ||